What is an Alpaca

 Alpacas are one of four types of Camelids living in South America, the wild Vicuna and Guanaco and the domesticated Alpaca and Lama.

-- The Vicuna is a small., wild, deer-like animal that has only just come off the endangered species list, and has a light fleece with the finest fibre at 12 microns.
+- The Vicuna is a small., wild, deer-like animal that used to be on the endangered species list, and has a light fleece with the finest fibre at 12 microns.

 - Alpacas are bred from the Vicuna for their heavy, dense and fine fleece with an average fibre diameter of 18 to 30 microns with a low ‘prickle factor’.